 - Low percentage of sales but high profit margins.
 Consider a sales push.

 - Low percentage of sales and low profit margins.
-Eliminate these where possible.
+Eliminate these where possible so that you can focus resources elsewhere.

 Take into account any knock-on effects before making decisions.
 For example, a low-profit product might be the one which brings all the other business from a major, highly profitable customer.